MihaiDavid05/Alignment-and-Benchmarking-for-Drone-Vision-Dataset/README.md

 The ```TPS_LoFTR``` folder contains the code for LoFTR and TPS and must be run in a Google Colab environment.
 The entire code can be found in this [TPS_LoFTR notebook](TPS_LoFTR/TPS_LoFTR.ipynb), containing further explanations, usage instructions and environment setup.

+The ```MMSegmentation.ipynb``` [notebook](MMSegmentation.ipynb) contains the code for training and testing the semantic segmentation networks (DeepLavV3+ and UNet) and for comparing the differently warped drone labels with the human annotated drone labels.